ebranlard/wmctrl-for-windows/README.md

 This repository contains the latest binary and the source code (compatible Mono or Microsoft).

 ## Binaries
-The latest binary is provided in the folder [_bin](https://github.com/elmanuelito/wmctrl-for-windows/tree/master/_bin)
+The latest binary is available [here](https://github.com/elmanuelito/wmctrl-for-windows/raw/master/_bin/wmctrl.exe)

 ## Features/ usage